CTSI KL2 Scholars Program

 - Weekly Works-in-Progress Seminar: Fridays 9-10:45 AM.
 This serves as the core conference attended by the K-scholars, in groups of 10, with 2 experienced clinical research faculty: an epidemiologist and a biostatistician.
 Scholars present and discuss their research works-in-progress each week in a supportive and constructive environment, considering study and grant ideas and designs, implementation issues, analytical quandaries, research results, and drafts of grant applications and manuscripts.
 The work of two scholars is reviewed each week in the first year, with each scholar presenting about every 5-6 weeks.
 The frequency of works-in-progress meetings declines in subsequent years.

 - Weekly Methodology Seminars: Fridays 11:00 AM-12:00 PM.
 These seminars, on a wide variety of topics relevant to research methods and career development, are given by faculty and advanced scholars of the CTSI KL2 award, as well as invited speakers from UCSF and other universities.

 - Lunch with Faculty and Scholars.
-This provides a weekly forum for meeting and networking with other scholars and faculty at China Basin.
+This provides an informal forum for meeting and networking with other KL2 scholars and faculty.